Anthony-Fiddes/fiddes.dev/content/posts/arch-on-the-lenovo-z13/index.md

 to `/usr/lib/systemd/system-sleep/`[^3].
 You can name it whatever you like, it just has to be executable.
-I figured deleting the module like I posted before was overkill since the problem was also solved by just toggling the Wi-Fi on and off.
+I figured deleting the module like I posted before was overkill since the problem is also solved by just toggling the Wi-Fi on and off.

+Despite adding this script and confirming that it runs on resuming from sleep, I still notice the internet speed slowing from time to time.
+Turning the wlan on and off manually fixes it, it's just annoying!

 [^3]: The [Arch
 Wiki](https://wiki.archlinux.org/title/Power_management#Hooks_in_/usr/lib/systemd/system-sleep)